hull/hull-js/docs-reference.md

 ### Actions

 In your widgets, you can use the `actions` property to simply define custom click handlers.
+The `actions` property of a widget is a hash which keys are the names of the actions you want to trigger and values are methods that you want to be executed on click.

-Here's how you do it:
+Here's an example of how you do it:

-    Hull..widget('naiveABTestingWidget', {
+    Hull.widget('naiveABTestingWidget', {
       "templates": ['main' 'signupFormA', 'signupFormB'],
       "actions": {
         /**